-In this post we will learn how IC 555 can be used for making various types of monostable multivibrator circuits, such as one-shot type, debounce preventor, retriggerable type, and touch switch monostable circuit.
+In this post we will learn how IC 555 can be used for making 10 different types of monostable multivibrator circuits, such as one-shot type, debounce preventor, retriggerable type, touch switch monostable circuit and many more.

 A monotsable multivibrator circuit is a configuration in which, a short momentary pulse at the input of the circuit causes a one-shot momentary pulse at the output which has a prolonged or an extended duration or extended ON time.
 This extended pulse output stays ON for a time interval which is determined by a resistor/capacitor network of the circuit.